 Leaks in the ceiling below a bathroom usually mean your toilet, sink or bathtub are leaking.
 Water leaks from a plumbing fixture or pipes may go unnoticed for days or even weeks, until you notice a wet spot or water stain on the ceiling below.
 It takes a little detective work to find the source of the leak to repair it.
-Once you see that the water is coming through the ceiling, take immediate action before the leak causes any more damage to your house.
+Once you see that the water is coming through the ceiling, take immediate action before it causes any more damage to your house.

-If your toilet is the origin of the leak, you may see water pooling around the toilet, or the floor around the toilet will feel spongy.
+If your toilet is the origin of the leak, you may see water pooling around the toilet, or the floor around the toilet will feel almost spongy.
 If the leak seems to be coming from the toilet's tank, drop food coloring in the tank's water and wait to see where the colored water exits the tank.
 Tighten loose parts, or replace those that leak even after you have tightened them.

 You'll see water damage or pooling water in the cabinet below the sink if the sink's drain or pipes are the origin of the leak in the ceiling below a bathroom.
 Tightening the retaining nut on the drain body or the connections between the pipes will eliminate some leaks at the joints.
 If your pipes don't have plumber's tape on the threads, the pipes may leak even though the connections are tight.
 If you find it difficult to tell the origin of a leak, dry off the pipes and use a tissue to determine if water comes out of a specific location.

-Bathtub and Shower Leaks
+How to Identify Bathtub and Shower Leaks

 If you suspect the shower or bathtub is the origin of the leak, use a bucket to determine if the water supply lines or drainpipes are the cause.
 By running the faucet but filling up a bucket instead of letting the water go down the drain, you will see if the leaking continues or stops.
 If the leaking continues, you know the water supply pipes are the cause.